com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework .md

 [Mill](http://www.lihaoyi.com/mill/) example project:

 - Install [Mill](http://www.lihaoyi.com/mill/)
-- Unzip [XXX](XXX) into a folder.
+- Unzip the $$$minimalApplication into a folder.
 This should give you the following files:
 ```text
 build.sc
 app/src/MinimalExample.scala